The Gift of the Magi (Conte opera): Synopsis

-Scene Three: Jim and his friend, Henry, carry in a Christmas tree.
-Knowing Jim’s financial situation, Henry asks how he purchased it.
-Jim evades the question at first but eventually tells Henry he sold the watch that once belonged to his father.
-Henry chides Jim for being foolish.
-Jim tries to explain his love for his father and his wife in the aria “Jim’s Soliloquy”.
+Scene Three: Jim arrives back home with his friend, Henry, who is helping him carry in a Christmas tree he found for free.
+As Henry prepares to leave, Jim shows him the gift he has gotten for Della - a set of combs that she had long coveted.
+Knowing Jim’s financial situation, Henry asks how he purchased them.
+Jim evades the question at first but eventually tells Henry he sold the watch that had once belonged to his father.
+Henry gets upset with Jim, reminding him that the watch had been in his family for years and calling him foolish.
+Jim sings of his love for both his father and his wife and Henry relents.
+As Henry leaves, Della arrives home and greets him.